How to Make a Gantt Chart in PowerPoint (Free Template)

 Critical pathBold or highlighted color

-For status presentations, a vertical line showing today's date instantly answers "Where are we?"
+For status presentations, always add a vertical "today" marker — it instantly answers "Where are we?"

 Gantt chart creation methods comparison infographic